bookofproofs/bookofproofs.github.io/_sources/history/20th-century/pauli.md

 ### Mathematical Profile (Excerpt):
 * Wolfgang Joseph had trained as a medical doctor in Prague.
 * In 1898 he changed his name to Wolfgang Joseph Pauli and, in the following year, converted from Judaism to become a Roman Catholic.
-* Wolfgang Joseph had been inspired to study science by Ernst Mach, and when his first child was born he named him Wolfgang Ernst Pauli, giving him the middle name of Ernst in honour of Mach.
-* Not only did Pauli's middle name come from Mach, but Mach was also his godfather giving him a silver cup when he was christened on 31 May 1900.
 * Wolfgang attended school in Vienna where he began a deep study of mathematics and physics at the Döblingen Gymnasium.
 * School work was boring to the brilliant Pauli and he hid Einstein's papers under his school desk and studied them during the lessons.
 * Not paying attention in class did not hold Pauli back, for he graduated from the Gymnasium in July 1918 with distinction.